What to do before a flood:

 Who is responsible for managing floods?

-The SES deal with flood response and recovery and the preparation of Local Flood Plans to guide tresidents and businesses in flood events.
-Councils also assist with recovery efforts to ensure affected public assets are safe and waste is collected from flood affected properties.
+The SES manage flood response, recovery and the preparation of local flood plans to guide residents and businesses in flood events.
+We also assist with recovery efforts to ensure affected public assets are safe and waste is collected from flood affected properties.

 The market determines the value of any property.
-Individual owners should seek their own valuation advice if they are concerned that the flood risk estimation available from City of Newcastle may influence their property value.
+Individual owners should seek their own valuation advice if they are concerned that any flood risk estimation may influence their property value.

 Can I get house and contents insurance if my house is at risk of flooding?